magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!--- MC-37388-->

 *  GraphQL now honors catalog permissions.
-Magento restricts which items are returned for a `products` query, based on the shopper's customer group.
+Magento restricts which items are returned for a `products` query based on the shopper's customer group.

 ### Grouped products